-While Sydneysiders celebrate the start of winter with a large outdoor light show, well known as VIVID, the people of Bowral and surrounds are satisfied to greet its guests with all things pies, so much so that they have officially renamed the region the Southern Pielands for the month.
+While Sydneysiders celebrate the start of winter with a large outdoor light show (see VIVID), the people of Bowral and surrounds are satisfied to greet its guests with all things pies, so much so that they have officially renamed the region the Southern Pielands for the month.

 Such were the credentials of The Southern Highlands’ aptly billed Pie Time celebrations, the festival collected a top prize at the Qantas Australian Tourism Awards in the short breaks destination marketing campaign category.

 Pie Time events and activities run from 1 to 30 June 2019.

 To celebrate Pie Time, local winemakers Michael Bourne from Cuttaway Hill and Jeff Aston of Tractorless Vineyard teamed up with Eschalot restaurant’s award-winning chef Richard Kemp to promote the festival in style – a Saturday evening seven-course $150-a-head Pinot and Pie degustation.